 1. A data collection, mapping the career path of former members of auditioned youth ensembles (orchestras and choirs)

-4. Online capacity building sessions for emerging artists
+4. Online training sessions for emerging artists

-Collective music making is a powerful tool to bring people and nations together.
+Collective music-making is a powerful tool to bring people and nations together.
 As Europeans, we have a duty to foster the circulation of the next generation of artists in a sustainable, systemic way and the EPIC project is a first milestone along this promising path.

-National Youth Choir Round Table 1 and 2 (Online)
+National Youth Choir Round Tables (Online)